 This course is designed to expose the students to the basic principles of microeconomic theory.
 The emphasis will be on thinking like an economist and the course will illustrate how microeconomic concepts can be applied to analyze real-life situations.

-UNIT - 1: Exploring the Subject Matter of Economics

-Concept, scope and methodology of economics; the basic economic problems; science of economics; role of price mechanism; economic systems

-UNIT - II: Demand and Supply

-Law of demand and supply; determinants of individual demand and supply; Market versus individual demand and supply; shifts in the demand and supply curves; Elasticity and its applications.
+UNIT - 1: Exploring the Subject Matter Of Economics Concept, scope and methodology of economics; the basic economic problems; science of economics; role of price mechanism; economic systems UNIT - II: Demand and Supply Law of demand and supply; determinants of individual demand and supply; Market versus individual demand and supply; shifts in the demand and supply curves; Elasticity and its applications.
 Consumer and producer surplus.

-UNIT - III: Consumer Theory

-Utility approach - cardinal and ordinal; consumer preferences; indifference curves; the marginal rate of substitution; revealed preference- theorem and hypothesis.

-UNIT - IV: Costs and Revenue

-Costs and cost curves: Derivation of Short and long run cost curves and their relationships.
+UNIT - III: Consumer Theory Utility approach - cardinal and ordinal; consumer preferences; indifference curves; the marginal rate of substitution; revealed preference- theorem and hypothesis.
+UNIT - IV: Costs and Revenue Costs and cost curves: Derivation of Short and long run cost curves and their relationships.
 Revenue and revenue curves under perfect and imperfect markets.

-UNIT - V: Market Structure

-Concept and features of Perfect and imperfect competition; the production process; Equilibrium of a firm and industry under perfect competitive market: short run and long run

-Reading List

-Karl E. Case and Ray C. Fair, Principles of Economics, Pearson Education Inc., 8th Edition, 2007.
-N.GregoryMankiw, Economics: Principles and Applications, India edition by South Western, a part of Cengage Learning, Cengage Learning India Private Limited, 4th edition, 2007.
+UNIT - V: Market Structure Concept and features of Perfect and imperfect competition; the production process; Equilibrium of a firm and industry under perfect competitive market: short run and long run Reading List - 1.
+Karl E. Case and Ray C. Fair, Principles of Economics, Pearson Education Inc., 8th Edition, 2007. - 2.
+N.GregoryMankiw, Economics: Principles and Applications, Indiaedition by South Western, a part of Cengage Learning, Cengage Learning India Private Limited, 4th edition, 2007. - 3.
 Joseph E. Stiglitz and Carl E. Walsh, Economics, W.W.
 Norton & Company, Inc., New York, International Student Edition, 4th Edition, 2007.

-Mathematical Methods for Economics - I
+Mathematical Methods for Economics - I (Core Course 2) Course code:EC1.CC2 Credit: 6 Total No. of hours: 90 Hrs.

-(C-2)

-Course code: EC1.CC2

-Credit: 4

-Course description:

 This is the first of a compulsory two-course sequence.
 The objective of this sequence is to transmit the body of basic mathematics that enables the study of economic theory at the undergraduate level, specifically the courses on microeconomic theory, macroeconomic theory, statistics and econometrics set out in this syllabus.
 In this course, particular economic models are not the ends, but the means for illustrating the method of applying mathematical techniques to economic theory in general.
+The level of sophistication at which the material is to be taught is indicated by the contents of the prescribed textbook.
 Unit - I Sets and Functions Sets - Concepts and types; Venn diagram; numbers of elements and Cartesian products.
 Functions - types of function and its applications; system of equations.
 Unit - II: Number system Uses of numbers; axiomatic properties of real number and completeness; complex numbers; graphical representation of complex number.
-Unit -III: Analytical Geometry Application of straight line; points and lines; slope of the line curves; distance and section formulas, parabola;,circle.
-Unit-IV: Differentiation Functions and Limits; Differentiation; Rules of differentiation, Marginal revenue, average revenue, total revenue, marginal cost, average cost and total cost, Maxima and Minima, profit maximisation.
+Unit -III: Analytical Geometry Application of straight line; points and lines; slope of the line curves; distance and section formulas; parabola; circle.
+Unit-IV: Differentiation Functions and limits, Differentation; Rules of differentiation, Marginal revenue, average revenue, total revenue, marginal cost, average cost and total cost, Maxima and Minima, profit maximisation.
 Unit-V: Integration of functions Indefinite integrals - Rules of integration; Techniques of integration- substitution rule, integration by parts and partial fraction; Applications to economic problems; Derivation of total functions from marginal functions; Definite integrals - properties of definite integrals; Application in case of consumer's surplus and producer's surplus.
 Reading List:

-K. Sydsaeter and P. Hammond, Mathematics for Economic Analysis, Pearson Educational Asia: Delhi.
-2002.
+K. Sydsaeter and P. Hammond, Mathematics for Economic Analysis, Pearson Educational Asia: Delhi, 2002.
 GS Monga: Mathematics and Statistics for Economics.
+Principles of Microeconomics-I (Generic Elective 1) Course code: EC1.GE1 Credit: 6 Total No. of hours: 90 Hrs.